-SECTION 12.
 CERTIFICATE OF COMPLETION

 After the stormwater management system has been constructed and before the surety has been released, the applicant must submit a record plan detailing the actual stormwater management system installed.
-The Administering Authority or its designee shall inspect the system to confirm its "as-built" features.
-This inspector shall also evaluate the effectiveness of the system following a one-half inch (1/2") rainstorm event.
-If the inspector finds the system to be adequate, he/she shall so report to the Administering Authority.
-The Administering Authority will issue a letter certifying completion upon receipt and approval of the final reports and/or upon otherwise determining that all work of the permit has been satisfactorily completed in conformance with this bylaw and these regulations.
+The Board of Health or its designee shall inspect the system to confirm its "as-built" features.
+This inspector shall also evaluate the effectiveness of the system in an actual storm.
+If the inspector finds the system to be adequate, he/she shall so report to the Board of Health.
+The Board of Health will issue a letter certifying completion upon receipt and approval of the final reports and/or upon otherwise determining that all work of the permit has been satisfactorily completed in conformance with this bylaw and these regulations.

-SECTION 13.
 OTHER BOARDS

-The Administering Authority shall give one copy of the application package to the Planning Board, the Conservation Commission, the Board of Health, the Building Inspector, and the Highway Department.
+The Administering Authority shall give one copy of the application package to the Planning Board, the Conservation

-SECTION 14.
+Commission, The Board of Health, the Building Inspector, and the Highway Department.

 PUBLIC HEARING